top of page

 • signed terms and conditions and disclaimer

-• and paid registration fee.
+• paid registration fee.

 • Participation is only permitted for those of age over 18